isathish/embeddingframework/README.md

 ---

-## 📈 Roadmap
+## 🗺 Roadmap

-- [ ] Add more embedding providers (Cohere, HuggingFace)
+- [ ] Add FAISS vector DB support
-- [ ] Add streaming ingestion
+- [ ] Add HuggingFace embedding provider
-- [ ] Add CLI interface
+- [ ] CLI for quick ingestion and querying
-- [ ] Improve async performance
+- [ ] Async processing pipeline

 ---

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).

 ---

-## 💡 Contributing
+## 💡 Inspiration

-Contributions are welcome!
-Please fork the repo and submit a PR.

----

-## 🌟 Why EmbeddingFramework?

-- **Production-ready**: Built with scalability and reliability in mind.
-- **Extensible**: Easily add new providers and databases.
-- **Tested**: Comprehensive unit test coverage.
-- **Async-first**: Optimized for modern Python async workflows.
+EmbeddingFramework was built to **simplify AI application development** by providing a unified interface for embeddings, storage, and retrieval — without locking you into a single provider.